Harry Potter and the Deathly Hallows: Price wars and other controversies

 Asda, along with several other UK supermarkets, having already taken pre-orders for the book at a heavily discounted price, sparked a price war two days before the book's launch by announcing they would sell it for just £5 a copy.
 Other retail chains then also offered the book at discounted prices.
 At these prices the book became a loss leader.
 This caused uproar from traditional UK booksellers who argued they had no hope of competing in those conditions.
 Independent shops protested loudest, but even Waterstone's, the UK's largest dedicated chain bookstore, could not compete with the supermarket price.
 Some small bookstores hit back by buying their stock from the supermarkets rather than their wholesalers.
 Asda attempted to counter this by imposing a limit of two copies per customer to prevent bulk purchases.
 Philip Wicks, a spokesman for the UK Booksellers Association, said, "It is a war we can't even participate in.
 We think it's a crying shame that the supermarkets have decided to treat it as a loss-leader, like a can of baked beans."
 Michael Norris, an analyst at Simba Information, said: "You are not only lowering the price of the book.
 At this point, you are lowering the value of reading."

 In Malaysia, a similar price war caused controversy regarding sales of the book.
 Four of the biggest bookstore chains in Malaysia, MPH Bookstores, Popular Bookstores, Times and Harris, decided to pull Harry Potter and the Deathly Hallows off their shelves as a protest against Tesco and Carrefour hypermarkets.
 The retail price of the book in Malaysia was MYR 109.90, while the hypermarkets Tesco and Carrefour sold the book at MYR 69.90.
 The move by the bookstores was seen as an attempt to pressure the distributor Penguin Books to remove the books from the hypermarkets.
 However, as of 24 July 2007, the price war had ended, with the four bookstores involved resuming selling the books in their stores with discount.
-Penguin Books has also confirmed that Tesco and Carrefour were selling the book at a loss, urging them to practice good business sense and fair trade.
+Penguin Books has also confirmed that Tesco and Carrefour were selling the book at a loss, urging them to practise good business sense and fair trade.

 The book's early Saturday morning release in Israel was criticised for violating Shabbat.
 Trade and Industry Minister Eli Yishai commented "It is forbidden, according to Jewish values and Jewish culture, that a thing like this should take place at 2 am on Saturday.
 Let them do it on another day."
 Yishai indicated that he would issue indictments and fines based on the Hours of Work and Rest Law.